Offices in Hayward, Castro Valley, Concord & San Jose

 - Infection inside the eye (endophthalmitis).
 We estimate the probability of this to be less than 1 in 3,000, but if it occurs it is very serious and can cause loss of vision or blindness if unsuccessfully treated.

 - Damage to the iris or pupil.
 This is not likely, but can occur.
-It if should, it can interfere with the best possible vision and can produce severe glare, light sensitivity, and a cosmetically displeasing appearance to the eye.
+It if does, it can interfere with the best possible vision, and produce severe glare, light sensitivity, and a cosmetically displeasing appearance to the eye.

 - Eye pressure.
 There is commonly some fluctuation of the eye pressure following refractive lens replacement in the first few days or weeks following surgery.
-Rarely the pressure can remain elevated and result in the eye disease called “glaucoma”.
+Rarely the pressure can remain elevated and result in the eye condition called “glaucoma.”

 - Need for capsulotomy.
 In about 1 out of 3 eyes following refractive lens replacement the “capsule” behind the implant becomes clouded to some degree.
 This is usually very easy to correct using the YAG laser, but having the capsule opened is felt to increase the risk of cystoid macular edema and retinal detachment.